- Ian Wilson

 Violin Concerto No. 2 / 26’

 Symphony No.10 / 57’

 Acclaimed as one of the greatest living violinists, any – and every – appearance by Viktoria Mullova is a must-hear event.
-She teams up with the RTÉ National Symphony Orchestra and Principal Conductor Jamie Martín for Prokofiev’s powerhouse Second Violin Concerto.
+She teams up with the RTÉ National Symphony Orchestra and Chief Conductor Jamie Martín for Prokofiev’s powerhouse Second Violin Concerto.
 This is sure to be one of the season’s most memorable evenings.

 One of the 20th-century’s greatest concertos, it’s a gymnastic challenge for the violin – a high-wire act performed by a singing ballerina – putting it through its paces with acrobatic agility and poetic delicacy.
 The orchestral accompaniment is no less nimble and lush in the inspired second movement – a long-breathed confessional by the violin – and the dance-like delirium of the finale.